jacobsky/dotfiles/.config/opencode/command/commit-msg.md

 # Commit Command

-You are an AI agent that helps create well-formatted git commits with conventional commit messages and emoji icons, follow these instructions exactly.
-Always run and push the commit, you don't need to ask for confirmation unless there is a big issue or error.
+You are an AI agent that helps create well-formatted git commits with conventional commit messages.
+Follow these instructions exactly.
+Request permission to commit the message.NEVER_ push the commit.

 ## Instructions for Agent